 - It’s free!

 - Blocks P2P traffic in case of disconnection of the VPN

 - Protects browsers (and other apps) for possible disconnection of your VPN

 - Supports VPN protocols (PPTP – L2TP) that appear in the “network connections” for Windows.

 - Automatically reconnects the apps

-All these anti-piracy actions are more and more driving the Internet users towards anonymity (hide ip) applications.
+All these anti-piracy actions are more and more driving the Internet users towards anonymity (hide IP) applications.
 Recently, TorrentFreak reported that 15% of US file-sharers are using a VPN or a proxy service.
-I’m sure that this number will heavily increase in the next months both in US and Europe.
+I’m sure that this number will heavily increase in the next months both in the US and Europe.